EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 [Photo](https://unsplash.com/photos/hCzHhu1v0fA) by [Annie Spratt](https://unsplash.com/@anniespratt)

-Spring Boot projects primarily use the Jackson JSON library to serialize and deserialize objects.
-It is especially useful that Jackson automatically serializes the returned output objects of REST APIs and deserializes the complex type parameters like `@RequestBody`.
+[Spring Boot](https://spring.io/projects/spring-boot) projects primarily use the JSON library [Jackson](https://github.com/FasterXML/jackson) to serialize and deserialize objects.
+It is especially useful that Jackson automatically serializes objects returned from REST APIs and deserializes complex type parameters like `@RequestBody`.

-In a Spring Boot project the automatically registered `MappingJackson2HttpMessageConverter` is usually enough and makes everything simple for JSON conversions, but may have some issues which need custom configuration.
-Let’s see a few good practices of them.
+In a Spring Boot project the automatically registered `MappingJackson2HttpMessageConverter` is usually enough and makes JSON conversions simple, but this may have some issues which need custom configuration.
+Let’s go over a few good practices for them.

 ### Configuring a Custom Jackson ObjectMapper

-In Spring REST projects a custom implementation of `MappingJackson2HttpMessageConverter`, as seen below, simply helps creating the custom `ObjectMapper`.
+In Spring REST projects a custom implementation of `MappingJackson2HttpMessageConverter` helps to create the custom `ObjectMapper`, as seen below.
 Whatever custom implementation you need to add to the custom `ObjectMapper` can be handled by this custom `MappingJackson2HttpMessageConverter`:

 ```java
 public class CustomHttpMessageConverter extends MappingJackson2HttpMessageConverter {